William T. Gibbs - Managing Editor

 U.S. paper money and world gold coins, serves as pricing analyst for

-Coin World's Paper Money retail guide for federally issued paper money
+Coin World's Paper Money retail guide for federally issued

-euro coins issued by 21 nations since 2002 and provides "Euro
+for euro coins issued by 21 nations since 2002 and provides "Euro

 Market Analysis" for updates published in Coin World Monthly.